cpjobling/eg-247-textbook/_build/labs/lab06/index.md

 Allow each sound sample played in a section to complete before exercuting the next section that plays a sound sample.

-Use the **text** button to add comentary and your observations to your Live Script.
+Use the **text** button to add commentary and your observations to your Live Script.

 Use the **text style** features to add a title to your Live Script and section headings as appropriate.